bhavinp16/Creation-Of-SQL-From-Natural-Language-Using-NLP/README.md

 Topic : Formation of SQL from Natural Language Query using NLP

+Scope:
+  This project is focused towards queries generation related to railway database The model provides two types of queries:
+    Getting train information by source and destinaton as input, User asks about the fare of specific train as per the class of bogey.

 Required dependencies:
   Pandas, nltk, os, re, string
   Some nltk functions may require to install seperately: